infor-design/enterprise-ng/docs/UPGRADING.md

 These instructions assume you will be running the latest versions of `@angular/cli` and `@angular/core`.
 It is recommended that you review the information on <http://update.anguar.com> before updating.

+Note: The libraries are currently compiled using angular 7, and so require all consumers to use the same major version.

 These are the steps for upgrading existing projects:

 ```sh